Building our Future Together - Development Code Update

 • Transportation

-This project page will be the place to go for updates on how to engage in person, virtually, or on your own time.
+This project page is the place to go for updates on how to engage in person, virtually, or on your own time.
 You can subscribe to email updates specific to this project by clicking “Follow Project” on the right hand side of this page.
 We're glad you're here!

 Thank you for sharing your comments!